Lyon, the place to succeed in your studies

 The 1 500 corporate decision makers established in and around Lyon are all potential employers for young Lyon graduates.
-The chemical, environmental, digital and biotech sectors are particularly well represented in what is the second largest employment pool in France.
+The chemical, environmental, digital and biotech sectors are particularly well represented in what is the second largest employment pool in France, after Paris.
 This is clearly an advantage in the search for internships and qualified posts.

 Lyon also offers a well-recognized high quality of life.
 It has all the advantages of a city but maintains a local atmosphere that encourages communication and exchange.
 Lyon has everything you need to make your studies unforgettable: sporting activities, cultural events, many possibilities for visits, outings and thousands of world-renowned restaurants.

 A European city of human dimensions, Lyon is regularly quoted as being one of the best places to live both in France and in Europe.

 Classified a UNESCO world Heritage site in 1998, Lyon has a remarkable historical heritage: the Gallo-Roman site on the Fourvière Hill and the Notre Dame Basilica; the Medieval and Renaissance Old Town district; the Croix-Rousse Hill famous for its silk industry heritage; the “Presqu’ile” (meaning peninsula) in the heart of the city; the 19th century shopping district and last but not least, the new Confluence area.